 Service order management tool

+The Service Order Management tool keeps trace and enables the management of the service orders through manual and automatic actions.

+Currently, it is implemented via a dedicated “service order” queue in the EGI ticketing system, based on RT technology, enriched with a ticket management module that monitors the queue and performs automatic actions when a change is detected (new order/ticket, ticket status updated, etc.).
+It was decided to adopt this technology since it already provides many of the needed features and could be easily extended.
+Details on the service order-queue are available in the following section.

 The Marketplace stores the following information in the Service Order Management tool:

 Customer profile: information allowing to identify the customer;

 Service order profile: information allowing to identify the service order typology (e.g. from a single user, a large community, a private company, a new or existing customer, etc.);

 Service order: list of services ordered by the customer.

-Currently, the Service Order Management tool is implemented via a dedicated “service order” queue in the EGI ticketing system based on RT technology enriched with a ticket management module that monitors the queue and performs automatic actions when a change is detected (new order/ticket, ticket status updated, etc.).
-It was decided to adopt this technology since it already provides many of the needed features and could be easily extended.
-Details on the service order-queue is available in the following section.

 After a service order is recorded, it will be managed according to the EGI IMS processes with a series of manual and automatic actions.
 The following picture shows the interactions that happen during the management of a service order between the Marketplace, the Service Order management and the SLA/OLA management tools with the EGI IMS processes and databases.